A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial

 Our proposed method, KBAABB, works like kNN imputation but with uniform random sampling of donors replaced by weighted sampling, with the weights based on bootstrap selection probabilities.
 The $j^{th}$ NN is selected with probability $p_b \times (1-p_b)^{j-1}$, where $p_b = 1-e^{-1} \approx 0.632$ is the asymptotic probability of an observation being selected into a bootstrap sample \citep{andridge2023adapting}.
+Since these probabilities become negligible quickly, in practice we only find each recipient's $k=10$ NNs to use as its donor pool, then use bootstrap-weighted sampling from this pool to select one donor for that recipient.
 See inner loop of Algorithm~\ref{alg:alg1}.

-Furthermore, to reduce bias and variance, KBAABB can be applied independently within strata; and to avoid sensitivity to units of measurement, the auxiliary variables can be centered and scaled before calculating Euclidean distances to find the $k$ NNs for each recipient.
-See outer loop of Algorithm~\ref{alg:alg1} and Section~\ref{sec:Choices}.
+Furthermore, to reduce bias and variance, KBAABB can be applied independently within strata; and to avoid sensitivity to units of measurement, the auxiliary variables can be centered and scaled before calculating distances to find the $k$ NNs for each recipient.
+See outer loop of Algorithm~\ref{alg:alg1}.
+By default we use Euclidean distance; alternatives are discussed in Section~\ref{sec:Choices}.

 If there are several response $Y$ variables to be imputed for each recipient, KBAABB imputes all of them from the same donor to their recipient.
 If instead we were to impute each response variable independently, our artificial population would not accurately reflect the associations among these variables \citep{andridge2010review,nur2005dealing}.